AI Lifecycle Models Need To Be Revised. An Exploratory Study in Fintech: Background

 \subsection{Related Work}

-The Machine Learning development lifecycle has been studied in practice in previous research.
-Amershi et al.~\cite{amershi2019software} have conducted a case study at Microsoft to study the differences between Software Engineering and Machine Learning.
-The most important challenges found are model scaling, evolution, evaluation, deployment, and data management.
-We complement this study by comparing our observations with existing Machine Learning lifecycle models.
+The Machine Learning development lifecycle has been studied in practice in previous research. \citet{amershi2019software} have conducted a case study at Microsoft to study the differences between Software Engineering and Machine Learning.
+They interviewed 15 software engineers and a conducted a survey with 551 software engineers, yielding 4 main contributions: 1) a description of a machine learning workflow, that we use for comparison with our study; 2) a set of best practices for building applications with machine learning models, 3) a preliminary maturity model for teams developing machine learning applications, and 4) a discussion of the fundamental differences between developing software systems that integrate machine learning models and traditional software systems.

+According to \citet{amershi2019software}, the main differences that set machine learning apart from traditional software engineering can be summarized as follows: a) handling the data needed for Machine Learning applications is considerably more complex, b) model customization and reuse require a wide set of skills that are not typically found in software teams, c) it is hard to isolate two different machine learning models that operate in the same system -- often they ought to be developed and training together.
+We complement this study by not restricting our observations to software engineering teams.
+Hence, we include any practitioner working on a machine learning system.
+Moreover, we argue that Microsoft as a long history in developing machine learning systems, which might neglect some of the challenges that organizations shifting to AI have to endure.
+Finally, we compare our observations with existing Machine Learning lifecycle models, including the one proposed by \citeauthor{amershi2019software}.

-Another case study from industry has been performed at Booking.com by Bernardi et al.~\cite{bernardi2019150}.
+Another case study from industry has been performed at Booking.com by Bernardi et al.~\citep{bernardi2019150}.
 In contrast with academic research in which Machine Learning models are validated by means of an error measurement, models at Booking.com are validated through business metrics such as conversion or cancellations.
 The paper describes process stages such as model designing, deployment, monitoring, and evaluation, but no formal lifecycle model is defined.
+Moreover, we hypothesize that the fintech domain poses extra challenges that stem from having to adhere to heavy regulations.

-Hill et al.~\cite{hill2016trials} studied how people develop intelligent systems in practice.
+Hill et al.~\citep{hill2016trials} studied how people develop intelligent systems in practice.
 The study leverages a high-level model of the process and identifies the main challenges.
 Results show that developers struggle with establishing repeatable processes and that there is a basic mismatch between the tools available versus the practical needs.
 In this study, we extend the work by Hill et al. by looking more closely at what happens after the Machine Learning model has been evaluated, for example regarding its deployment and monitoring.